 How the groom may dress

 Tradition dictates a groom’s outfit too.
 However, many of them are opting for a smart suit similar to how a groom in the UK would dress.
+And don’t forget to think about perfect Summer bridesmaid dresses to match with each kind of celebration and ceremony.

 Groom attire in India